tech-teach/load-balancing-example/README.md

 ## Run

-In this particular case we're using [docer-compose] however there are other options.
+In this particular case we're using [docker-compose] however there are other options.
 To run it you can,

 ```bash